1. Know the General Lay of the Land

 Participating in a leadership program at Rutgers gives you the competitive edge by learning new skills, broadening your career options, and benefiting from mentoring relationships.
 Not to mention they're fun, too!

-8. Be Picky about Your Internship
+8. Be Picky About Your Internship

 It's easy to get caught up in everything you have to do that internships can seem like one more thing to check off your list.
 Just go with what's easy and close in proximity, right?
 Not so fast.
 Internships carry more weight after graduation than you might think.
-Drop into University Career Services to learn how to prepare for, identify, and obtain the best intership for you.
+Drop into University Career Services to learn how to prepare for, identify, and obtain the best internship for you.

 9. Find a Mentor